MOJOFLY: 1998-1999: Beginning, the release of Birthday album

-A Million Stories: 2001-2002
+2001-2002: A Million Stories

-In December 2001, Guitarist Raymond Golamco left the band to concentrate on another career. and their follow up album A Million Stories was released in 2002, The album helped propel singles such as Another Day and Scooter Boy to national recognition. on the same year Drummer JunJun Regalado left the band.
+In December 2001, Guitarist Raymond Golamco left the band to concentrate on another career. and their follow up album A Million Stories was released in 2002, The album helped propel singles such as Another Day and Scooter Boy to national recognition.
+In the same year, drummer JunJun Regalado left the band.

-The Departure of Kitchie Nadal
+2003: Kitchie Nadal's departure

 In June 2003, Nadal left the group to embark on a solo career.
 Her last gig with the band took place at June 14 at Robinsons Metro East.

-Lougee Basabas Era
+2004-2007: Lougee Basabas Era

 Mojofly then introduced Lougee Basabas as the band's new frontwoman in only a matter of days.
 By year's end the group joined the “indie” bandwagon with their self-titled EP (featuring the singles “Turn,” “Mata” and a recycled arrangement of their 1999 single “Minamalas“), sold-out despite being available only in gigs.
 Because of Mata and the revived, revv-ed up Lougee-version of Minamalas, MOJOFLY (EP) showed the new sound of their group.
 In January 2005, the band is back to the studio to record their upcoming album to be released in March 2005.

-The band went on to release an LP aptly entitled MOJOFLY Now (June, 2005), still under independent label luKas Music of artist manager and music publisher Karin Araneta.
+The band went on to release an LP aptly entitled MOJOFLY Now (June 2005), still under independent label luKas Music of artist manager and music publisher Karin Araneta.
 This time distributed nationwide by EMI Music Philippines, Lougee took over the reins in songwriting and gained MOJOFLY “street cred” through her novel, cutting-edge compositions.
-Currently promoting MOJOFLY Now Special Edition (August, 2006), the 2-disc package marries the original ‘05 full-length and an A-VCD featuring live tracks from their first major concert at the Music Museum (September 2–3, 2005) and the 3D-animated music video of Tumatakbo.
+Currently promoting MOJOFLY Now Special Edition (August 2006), the 2-disc package marries the original ‘05 full-length and an A-VCD featuring live tracks from their first major concert at the Music Museum (September 2–3, 2005) and the 3D-animated music video of Tumatakbo.

 MOJOFLY is the first local artist to venture into full 3D animation in Philippine music video history.
-The work was previewed at the 19th Singapore International Film Festival (April, 2006) and won Best Animated Video and Favorite Indie Video at the MTV Pilipinas Video Music Awards 2006] (August, 2006).
+The work was previewed at the 19th Singapore International Film Festival (April 2006) and won Best Animated Video and Favorite Indie Video at the MTV Pilipinas Video Music Awards 2006] (August 2006).

-Apart from once garnering the much-coveted slot for MTV Lokal Artist-of-the-Month (March, 2005), MOJOFLY also boasts a list of celebrity endorsements from Del Monte Pizza Sauce to Penshoppe and Cream Silk Conditioners.
+Apart from once garnering the much-coveted slot for MTV Lokal Artist-of-the-Month (March 2005), MOJOFLY also boasts a list of celebrity endorsements from Del Monte Pizza Sauce to Penshoppe and Cream Silk Conditioners.
 The theme song Choose and vast multi-media exposure from the Cream Silk “Girl Power, Pink Power” campaign brought MOJOFLY's sound and Lougee's vivid image into every household.

-Final Years 2007-2008
+2007-2008: Final years

 On 2008, bassist - Ricci Gurango, departed from the band.
 The remaining members (Lougee and Ali) took in Richard Carandang and Ace Evangelista to play the bass and lead guitar respectively.
 With the new members, the band decided to rename their group as DeLara.